Ólöf Loftsdóttir

 Ólöf Loftsdóttir (c.
 1410 – 1479), was a politically active Icelandic woman.
-She was the daughter of judge Loftur ríki Guttormsson and Ingibjörg Pálsdóttir and married to judge Björn Þorleifsson hirðstjóri.
+She was the daughter of Loftur ríki Guttormsson and Ingibjörg Pálsdóttir and married to Björn Þorleifsson hirðstjóri.
+She resided at Skarth in Skarthströnd.

 Kidnapping

 In 1455, the couple was robbed and abducted by Scottish pirates outside Orkney and imprisoned in Scotland.
-They were released by a ransom paid by the Danish monarch King Christian I, who gave them the task of expelling all British traders from Iceland on his behalf.
+They were released by a ransom paid by the Danish monarch King Christian I, who gave them the task of expelling all British traders from Iceland on his behalf (the English had begun fishing & trading in Iceland in the early 1400's).
 The couple issued a feud with the British traders working in Iceland upon their return.
 In 1467, her spouse was killed in action and her son was captured by British traders.
-She bought back her son and continued the war by herself as the representative of the Danish monarch, capturing numerous British traders, either enslaving them as a source of labor or expelling them from the island.
+She bought back her son and continued the war by herself as the representative of the Danish monarch, capturing numerous British traders, and ships, either enslaving them as a source of labor or expelling them from the island.
 Her activities caused British traders to flee the island en masse.